bergano65/visualstudio-docs.ru-ru/docs/install/workload-component-id-vs-community.md

 ---
-title: "Идентификаторы рабочих нагрузок и компонентов для Visual Studio Community 2017 | Документация Майкрософт"
+title: Visual Studio Community 2017 workload and component IDs | Microsoft Docs
-description: "Идентификаторы рабочих нагрузок и компонентов позволяют устанавливать Visual Studio с помощью командной строки. Также их можно указать в качестве зависимости в манифесте VSIX."
+description: Use workload and component IDs to install Visual Studio by using the command line or to specify as a dependency in a VSIX manifest
 keywords:
 author: TerryGLee
 ms.author: tglee
 manager: ghogen
-ms.date: 08/09/2017
+ms.date: 08/30/2017
 ms.topic: article
 helpviewer_keywords:
 - workload ID, Visual Studio